jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

     oc apply -k ./cp4ba-operator/overlays
     ```

-What you should get as deployed operators (use different namespace if deploy on specific scoped ns):
+    What you should get as deployed operators (use different namespace if deployed on specific scoped ns):

     ```sh
     oc get operators -n openshift-operators